multimodallearning/Lung250M-4B/README.md

 4) Registration Models: Two versions of an image-based deep learning model to predict large deformable 3D motion (VoxelMorph++) is provided with scripts for training, testing and pre-trained models (variant 1 uses an unsupervised metric loss, whereas variant 2 uses the CorrField keypoints).
 Two versions of a state-of-the-art 3D point cloud registration algorithm (PointPWC) are adapted to the given datasets.
 Namely, an unsupervised version that purely relies on synthetically generated ground truth deformations, and a supervised version that leverages the image-based CorrField ground truth.
 5) Evaluation: Landmark files, evaluation functions and visualisation code (streamlit) is also provided to assess results and the dataset both qualitatively and quantitatively.

-After the quick start guide you can find more details about the benchmark methods and visualisations under "Benchmarks" and "Results"
+After the quick start guide you can find more details about the benchmark methods and visualisations under "Benchmarks" and "Results".
+If you are interesent to make your research results on Lung250M-4B publically available under this GitHub, please contact us, so we can add it to this page.

 # Quick start
 To get a first glance into the dataset and benchmark solution follow the next few steps to download an evaluation subset, run inference of point-cloud and/or image-based registration, evaluate their accuracy and visualise the overlay after registration